karlchvojka/2022_portfolio/README.md

 - Babel v7.18.10

 ## Getting started
-Fork repo into a directory, and cd into it.
+Fork repo into a directory, and cd into it

 ### Installing
 Run `npm install`